 Here are just a few great churches in our neighborhoods…

-Pastor Glenn McDowell was a part of the original founding team of Liberti Church Fairmount where he continues to serve today as an Associate Pastor.
-The focus of Glenn's ministry is to bring synergy to the diverse elements of the body of Christ in Philadelphia - for the good of the entire city.
+Pastor Glenn McDowell was a part of the original founding team of Liberti Church Fairmount as an Associate Pastor.
+The current focus of Glenn's ministry is to bring synergy to the diverse elements of the body of Christ in Philadelphia - for the good of the entire city.
 The goal is answering Jesus’ prayer in John 17: "Father, may my disciples be one, that the world might believe.”

 God’s people in Philadelphia are fragmented and, while numerically strong, they are relatively weak in bringing changes for the good of all.
 Although there are many good churches, ministries and Christian leaders in Philadelphia, they are not well connected with each other for advancing the grace of Christ.